Your strengths: vital when life is tough

 Step 6 Reflect on your strengths

-Now sit back and read your list of strengths.
+Time to sit back and read your list of strengths.
 Some of my clients share their list with significant people in their lives.
-Perhaps you might like to take a walk or move around before reading the list again.
+Perhaps you might like to take your thoughts for a walk or move around before reading the list again.
 Now consider the question: What can I rely on about myself when life gets tough?
 Finally, at some point in the future (you decide when) take a moment to go through a specific issue you are facing.
-Now, see what comes up for you when you consider this question: Which of my many strengths will help me move forward right now?
+Take a few breaths and see what comes up for you when you consider this question: Which of your many strengths will help you move forward right now?